Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle: Oscillatory shear effects on the rotational diffusion of a virus

 To characterize the dynamical response of the virus, we determine its mean-square angular displacement (MSAD), $\left \langle \Delta \bar{\theta} ^{2} (t) \right \rangle$ (see Eq. (\ref{MSAD})), from which the rotational diffusion coefficient is obtained by fitting the long-time behavior of the MSAD, as indicated in Eq. (\ref{Delta_Dr}).
 Fig. \ref{AB} shows a visualization of the virus model immersed in a DPD fluid subjected to oscillatory shear.
 The upper wall (green beads) oscillates with an angular frequency $\omega$ and an amplitude $U_0$.
 In contrast, the lower wall (purple beads) oscillates in the opposite direction with the same amplitude and frequency, following the same oscillatory flow setup described in Eqns. (\ref{upper}) and (\ref{lower}), respectively.

 To ensure that the whole system reaches steady state and improve statistical accuracy, the DPD equations are integrated over $10^{7}$ time steps, corresponding to a total simulation time of $t=(10^{7})(0.03~\tau) \sim 10^{5} \tau $, where $\tau = \sqrt{mr_c^2/k_BT}$.
 The positions and velocities of the particles are recorded every $10^3$ time steps.
 Using these trajectories, the MSAD is calculated up to $\sim 3 \times10^{4}~\tau$.
-Therefore, the rotational diffusion coefficient $D_{r}$ (in units of $\sqrt{k_{B}T/r_{c}^{2}m}$) for each value of the Péclet number, $Pe$, and virus model (specified by the number of peplomers, $N_{r}$) is obtained using Eq. (\ref{Delta_Dr}).
+Therefore, the rotational diffusion coefficient $D_{r}$ (in units of $\sqrt{k_{B}T/r_{c}^{2}m}$) for each value of the Péclet number, $Pe$, and virus model (specified by the number of peplomers, $N_{s}$) is obtained using Eq. (\ref{Delta_Dr}).

 As discussed in the previous section, the value of $Pe$ is controlled by varying the shear amplitude.
-Fig. \ref{picos} shows four representative MSAD panels corresponding to distinct $Pe$ values: a) $Pe=22.6$, b)$Pe=17.6$, c)$Pe=7.54$, and d) $Pe=0.251$ (additional intermediate cases are shown in Figs. S1A - S4A in ESI\dag).
+Fig. \ref{picos} shows four representative MSAD panels corresponding to distinct $Pe$ values: a) $Pe=22.6$, b) $Pe=17.6$, c) $Pe=5.03$, and d) $Pe=0.251$.
 In each panel, each curve corresponds to a virus model with a different number of peplomers, ranging from zero to fifty spikes.
-All curves exhibit an initial diffusive regime for $t < 10^{3}$, during which the MSAD is essentially identical for all cases.
-For high $Pe$ values (Figs. \ref{picos} (a) and (b)), a first crossover appears around $t \sim 500$, followed by a second crossover at $t \sim 3000$, beyond which the MSAD reaches a long-time diffusive regime $(\sim t)$, whose magnitude depends on the number of peplomers.
-The insets of Fig. \ref{picos} show $\left \langle \Delta \bar{\theta} ^{2} (t) \right \rangle / 4t $, which according to Eq. (\ref{Delta_Dr}) should approach a constant value corresponding to the explicit value of $D_r$ at long times.
-Indeed, all cases display a well-defined plateau, confirming that the MSAD reaches the linear diffusive regime and therefore $D_{r}$ becomes time-independent in the long-time limit.

-For high $Pe$ (Figs. \ref{picos} (a) and (b)), the rotational diffusion coefficient $D_r$ systematically decreases as the number of peplomers increases.
-In contrast, for low $Pe$ values, the MSADs exhibit only a single crossover at $t \sim 3000$.
-Before this time, all curves overlap and show an unclear dependence on the number of spikes (see Figs. \ref{picos} (c) and (d)).
-Although each case reaches a constant value for the MSAD at long times, no systematic trend is observed with respect to the number of peplomers in Fig. \ref{picos}(c).
-Conversely, Fig. \ref{picos}(d) shows a dependence on the number of peplomers; nonetheless, this dependence is still rather weak.
-Finally, it is important to note that the early crossover at $t \sim 500$ observed at high $Pe$ may arise from transient advection associated with strong shear flow, since such a crossover is not observed at low $Pe$, where thermal fluctuations dominate virus dynamics.